MyEtherWallet/knowledge-base-v3/src/content/networks/using-ethereum-hardware-wallet-with-custom-node.md

 {
 "title"       : "Using a hardware wallet with a custom node", "sort"        : "12",
-"category"    : "Networks",
+"category"    : "Networks & Nodes",
-"description" : "Networks"
+"description" : "Networks & Nodes"
 }

 ---%